googlearchive/google-plus-hangout-samples/media-app/README.txt

 You need to host all of the files statically on a publicly-visible website.
-Right now, it all points to hangoutmediastarter.appspot.com, so if you wish to modify it.
+Right now, it all points to hangoutmediastarter.appspot.com, so you may wish to edit those links.

 If you modify the js, you need to change mediaStarter.xml to point to your local .js file (not the one on hangoutmediastarter.appspot.com).